 This chapter tells you what you need to know in order to claim unemployment benefits in Belgium.

-If you have worked and paid social security contributions in another European Union country, your period of work and the contributions you have paid can be taken into account in the calculation of the amount of your benefits in Belgium.
+If you have worked and paid social security contributions in another European Union country, your period of work and the contributions you have paid can, under certain conditions, be taken into account in the calculation of the amount of your benefits in Belgium.

 In what situation can I claim?